artmanque/JobCrawler/README.md

 Run main (python27) to launch the application.

-Make sure to have latest chrome browser installed.
+Make sure to have latest version of firefox/chrome browser and corresponding Selenium's driver installed.

 Select the site to find jobs from.